michaelpb/pta/content/en/join/_index.md

 ### **Learn More**

-If you’re interested in keeping tabs on our work, sign up for our newsletter where it is listed on our home-page.
-We primarily email a monthly bulletin, you can find the archive on our website under Bulletin.
+If you’re interested in keeping tabs on our work or hearing about upcoming events, email pta@eastbaydsa.org or follow us on twitter [@peopletransit](https://twitter.com/PeopleTransit)

 ### **Share Thoughts**